 - Gain access to the knowledge and insights;

 - Help to gain first mover advantage through ‘collaborate to compete’.

-Members may also be able to demonstrate in the UK Showcase on Distributed Ledger Technologies in December 2018 and particpate in other near-term game-changer initiatives.
+Members may also be able to demonstrate in the UK Showcase on Distributed Ledger Technologies in Spring 2019 and particpate in other near-term game-changer initiatives.

 Startups will have limited access to the resources, and receive support from the members, via BBFA, to develop the best solutions for the problems identified by BBFA and its members.